foontzoot/foontzoot/README.md

 As a seasoned **Software Developer/Consultant** and **Team Leader**, I have complimented and led teams through all software development phases for over two decades.
 My expertise extends from requirement gathering and analysis to design, development, testing, and support.
 I am well-versed in operating systems, development environments, frontend and backend programming languages, and data architecture.

-I am proficient in .NET, Go, JavaScript, TypeScript, and Python.
+I am proficient in C#, JavaScript, TypeScript, Go, and Python.
 I am skilled in database development using relational, document and graph databases.
 I am adept at designing and implementing scalable cloud solutions, including Azure and AWS.

 #### .NET

 A proven and results-oriented **.NET backend developer**, I have deep expertise across the full spectrum of .NET technologies, including both **.NET Framework** and **.NET Core**.
-My *mastery* of core concepts such as Threading, Delegates, Events, Generics, Collections, Exception Handling, Transactions, Reflection, and Serialization ensures the development of highly scalable, robust, and easily maintainable server-side applications that consistently exceed expectations.
+My *mastery* of core concepts such as Threading, Cashing, Delegates, Events, Generics, Collections, Exception Handling, Transactions, Reflection, and Serialization ensures the development of highly scalable, robust, and easily maintainable server-side applications that consistently exceed expectations.

 A versatile and user-focused **.NET frontend developer**, I bring experience across a range of .NET UI technologies, including modern web experiences with **Blazor**, cross-platform native applications with **MAUI**, and established desktop solutions using **WPF** and **WinForms**.
 While my primary focus lies in crafting intuitive and engaging user interfaces, my familiarity with legacy **WebForms** applications allows for seamless integration and maintenance within diverse .NET ecosystems.